Buy a ticket

 Construction of the chapel

 This building, dedicated to St George, was constructed in the 14th century by royal decree.
-A new construction is likely to have replaced an older chapel.
+It is likely that a new construction replaced an older chapel.

-It is covered by a panelled roof, with the western gable holding a large three-part window, all crowned by a multi-foil intrados oculus.
+It is covered by a panelled roof, with the western gable featuring a large three-part window, all crowned by a multi-lobed intrados oculus.

 source Daniel Bontemps